Draft World Splitter Settings

 Draft World Splitter Settings owns:

-- Updating in-memory draft splitter settings without validation.
+• Updating in-memory draft splitter settings without forcing validation at update time.

 Draft World Splitter Settings does not own:

-- Persisting draft worlds or committed splitter settings.
+• Persisting draft worlds or owning committed splitter settings storage.

 Normal Flow